-When a robot vacuum’s dust bin is full, it will either stop working until the contents are dumped out.
-If the robot is one that comes with a sensor, it will flash a light on its body or a notification in its app to indicate that it needs to be emptied .
+When a robot vacuum’s dust bin is full, it will either stop working until the contents are dumped out or if the robot comes with a sensor, it will flash a light on its body, or a notification will pop up in its app to indicate that it needs to be emptied .

 Automatic dirt disposal, however, happens when the robot is able to get rid of the dirt in its dust bin on its own.

 Most robot vacuums that have automatic dirt disposal come with a bin in their charging base .
 Once the robot is done with its cleaning, it will automatically return to its charging base and, from there, transfer the dust to a paper bag to be thrown out.
 In some cases, the disposal bin in the charging base can hold up to two months of dirt, dust, and debris .

 Pros & cons of a robot with automatic dirt disposal

 Just like other robot vacuums with various features, there are pros and cons that come with purchasing a robot vacuum with automatic dirt disposal.
 Some of them are:

 Hassle-free: A common complaint among robot vacuum users is the fact that they need to empty their robot vacuum’s dust bin every time a cleaning session happens—something that can be a tedious chore for those whose schedules are always busy.
 Some robot vacuums with smaller dust bins might even need to have their dust bins emptied while cleaning is taking place if there is too much dirt and debris on the carpets and floors.